nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 5. [Command Summary](#5-command-summary)

 ## 1. Introduction
-We all love that adrenaline rush when we place a tick on our checklist, mark our tasks as done and actually accomplish what we sought to do.
-But as our to-do tasks pile up, we tend to forget about them.
-Everyone barely has time to write our tasks down in a list.

-Be a Doist today, one line at a time!
-Your hands don't even have to leave the keyboard with our command-line input interface.
+Love the adrenaline rush you get when you check an item off your to-do list, but too busy to actually make one?
+Use Doist today, and feel more organised than ever before!

-Doist allows you to key in, sort, tag, search and even set reminders for your tasks and events so that you can focus on actually doing things.
+Doist is the comprehensive tool to help you in all your planning.
+It allows you to key in, sort, tag, set reminders and even search for your tasks and events so that you can focus on getting things done.
+Your hands never need to leave the keyboard with our command-line input interface, and our easy-to-use UI will keep you coming back for more.
+Once you are a Doist, there's no looking back.

-Doist, rediscover your love for doing things.
+Doist.
+Rediscover your love for doing things, one line at a time!

 ## 2. Quick Start

-Are you ready to be a do-ist?
+Are you ready to be a Doist?

 0. Ensure you have Java version `1.8.0_60` or later installed in your computer.